Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 19 Mei 2026 03.41.37 UTC
+- WIB: Selasa, 19 Mei 2026 05.09.43 UTC
-- WITA: Selasa, 19 Mei 2026 04.41.37 UTC
+- WITA: Selasa, 19 Mei 2026 06.09.43 UTC
-- WIT: Selasa, 19 Mei 2026 05.41.37 UTC
+- WIT: Selasa, 19 Mei 2026 07.09.43 UTC

 Kutipan Inspiratif:
-"Life is like a steering wheel, it only takes one small move to change your entire direction."
+"We have more media than ever and more technology in our lives.
+It's supposed to help us communicate, but it has the opposite effect of isolating us."

-Kategori: motivational
+Kategori: technology